Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Range: 6 tiles
 Duration: Until the start of your next turn

 Your target begins to slip from existence, their threads slowly unwinding.
 Select a creature or object within range.
-At the end of each of your turns, make a Focus attack against them.
+At the end of each of your turns, make a special attack against Focus against them.
 If you hit, apply two stacks of banished.

 ### Reality Weaving: Unweave